shanbhardwaj/emacs-starter-kit/README.markdown

 * Intended for use with [Carbon Emacs](http://www.google.com/search?hl=en-US&q=carbon+emacs&rls=0.4&client=stainless&ie=UTF-8)
 * May have partially functional or half-implemented features.
 Try forking [the original from Phil](http://github.com/technomancy/emacs-starter-kit/tree/master) if you experience problems or want a fresh start.
+* Put the link and compilation instructions for carbon emacs in here

 ### Some current additions